Memories Amidst Electronic Ruins

 Step 3: TouchDesigner - visual effects

 I use TouchDesigner to create layered glitch visuals by manipulating a single image with noise-driven switches, color ramps, and displacement effects.
-The image is duplicated and offset using transform, HSV adjust, and feedback to produce overlapping motion, then composited and refined.
 A shader using 3D simplex noise animates UV coordinates and samples textures to generate a dynamic glitching color effect.